binzhihao/linux/README.md

 linux
 =====

-This is an old version of linux, modified by DcBean.
+This is an old version of linux.
 The version is 0.11.